Timhanlon01/Project_One/README.md

 ## Conclusion
 - What I learned from this project is how to use Kaggle, adding CSV files, combining datasets using Pandas, calculating data and creating a pivot table and lastly using matplotlib to create a bar graph and a scatter plot
+- A problem I had was trying to find true data
 - The answer to my question, does OPS influence Runs?
 Yes, if you have a higher OPS you tend to have more runs too